Have you received my milk yet?

 Do you offer returns?

 Because of the nature of my hand-crafted items, NO refunds are offered.
-Your piece will NOT look like the photo, I can guarantee that!
 I do not remake items based on layout, design, or how the milk fills a certain piece.
-It is your responsibility to be as specific as possible with your requests when ordering.
+It is your responsibility to be as specific as possible with your requests when ordering and thoroughly read the item descriptions.
+Photos are a general guide, and although your piece will resemble the photo, it will not look exactly like it.
 Please keep in mind that this is an extremely delicate process, and each piece is very unique.
 The outcome will be different each and every time, that's a promise.

 Items such as pearls and beads will have a raw edge and will not be perfect and smooth like commercially made beads because they are hand formed.
 A natural reaction between the milk and resin will create tiny bumps and craters on the surface of your bead.
 This creates a very unique, organic appearance and adds to the remarkable character of your very own milk jewelry.